nhatmicls/AQI/README.md

 # AQI
-Check Air quality and gas detection
+Use MSP430 for checking air quality and gas detection